minio/docs/source/reference/minio-mc/mc-ilm-tier-add.rst

 .. mc-cmd:: --account-name
    :optional:

-   The account name for a user on the remote Azure tier.
-   The user must have permission to perform read/write/list/delete operations on the remote bucket or bucket prefix.
+   The :azure-docs:`Storage Account <storage/common/storage-account-overview>` to use as the remote storage resource.

    Required if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``azure``.
    This option has no effect for any other value of ``TIER_TYPE``.

-   MinIO does *not* support changing the account name associated to an Azure remote tier.
+   MinIO does *not* support changing the storage account name associated to an Azure remote tier.
-   Azure storage backends are tied to the account, such that changing the account would change the storage backend and prevent access to any objects transitioned to the original account/backend.
+   Azure storage backends are tied to the storage account, such that changing this value would change the storage backend and prevent access to any objects transitioned to the original account/backend.

 .. mc-cmd:: --account-key
    :optional:

-   The account key for the :mc-cmd:`~mc ilm tier add --account-name` associated to the remote Azure tier.
+   The corresponding shared account key for the :mc-cmd:`~mc ilm tier add --account-name` associated to the remote Azure tier.

+   The account key must have an assigned Azure policy with the required :ref:`permissions <minio-lifecycle-management-transition-to-azure-permissions-remote>`.

    Required if :mc-cmd:`~mc ilm tier add TIER_TYPE` is ``azure``.
    This option has no effect for any other value of ``TIER_TYPE``.